Platform considerations for GDPR readiness

 Article 17 of the GDPR states that data subjects have the right to request that their personal data is removed from the systems of controllers and processors, without undue delay.
 Implement appropriate controls and tools to satisfy this right.

 Data that reflects personally identifiable information (PII) can be in all stages of the data processing pipeline.
 Data deletion must include all these stages.
-Administrators can use IBM Cloud Pak for Watson AIOps features to remove user data.
+Administrators can use Instana features to remove user data.

 Regularly test, assess, and evaluate the effectiveness of your technical and organizational measures to comply with GDPR.
 These measures should include ongoing privacy assessments, threat modeling, centralized security logging, and monitoring, among others.